markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 a collection of cells.
 A cell contains "code", i.e., an expression, and when evaluated, it represents a value.
 A cell, thus, _identifies_ a
 value: you identify it via its coordinates (e.g., `A0`, `B2`, etc.).
+The value of a cell only changes as a consequence of a user's edits: either the user changes a cell content directly (which triggers its own reevaluation), or the cell is reevaluated because it depends on a cell that changed (for any of the two reasons given here).

+One way of looking at this is that, whenever the user changes the contents of any cell, the functional (spreadsheet) program is reexecuted, updating all other cells.
+Another way of phrasing it is to say that a functional program never really runs; the program _is_ the computation.

-> :computer: If you have had some exposure to programming before, you have probably heard the word "variable".
+> **TECHNICAL** If you have had some exposure to programming before, you have probably heard the word "variable".
 Are cells variables?
 Not really.
 Similarly to cells, a variable is a name for a value.
 But more specifically, and more technically, it refers to a location in the